ibbles/LearningUnreal/AI Controller.md

 A particular [[Pawn]] instance is assigned an AI Controller type from Details panel > Pawn > AI Controller Class.

-An AI Controller is a type of Actor, so the editor for the AI Controller is the regular [[Blueprint Editor]], with a Components panel, a My Blueprint panel, and so on.
+An AI Controller is a type of Actor, so the editor for the AI Controller is the regular [[Blueprint Actor Editor]], with a Components panel, a My Blueprint panel, and so on.

 We can get a reference to the [[Pawn]] being controlled, if any, with the Get Controlled Pawn node.